Date Updated: 02/21/2025

 Foot pain can affect any part of the foot, from the toes to the Achilles tendon at the back of the heel.

-Mild foot pain often responds well to home treatments.
-But it can take time for the pain to ease.
-See a health care provider for severe foot pain, especially if it comes after an injury.
+Mild foot pain often responds well to home treatments, but it can take time for the pain to ease.
+See a healthcare professional for serious foot pain, especially if it comes after an injury.

 Causes

 Any part of the foot can be injured or overused.
-Some illnesses cause foot pain, as well.
+Other causes of foot pain can include chronic conditions or certain medical conditions that affect the bones and joints.
 For example, arthritis is a common cause of foot pain.

 Common causes of foot pain include: